KlinsSimon/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that changes the working directory to the user’s home directory.
+script that display current directory content in a long format